With Treatment

 Services provided:

-New Beginnings Counseling Center is a residential substance abuse rehabilitation center in Santa Barbara, CA that is situated in the 93101 zip code.
-New Beginnings Counseling Center provides Case management, Domestic violence services and Housing services.
-It provides services to women and men.
+New Beginnings Counseling Center is an inpatient substance abuse rehab center in Santa Barbara, CA that is situated in the 93101 zip code.
+New Beginnings Counseling Center provides Case management, Domestic violence services and Mental health services.
+It provides treatment to women and men.

 Address: 324 East Carrillo Street, Suite C, Santa Barbara, CA 93101 in Santa Barbara County